 1 March 1804

 Claim No. 711 by heirs of Justus King for tract “on main branch of the Homochitto river bet.
 Hooper’s Creek and Morgan’s Fork.”
 [McBee, page 522, abstracting Written Evidence assortment of “Unrecorded Claims”]

 31 March 1804

 Absalom Hooper submitted a claim in 1804 – see item at 21 September 1772.
 The intent of the United States was to recognize the land titles of residents and to resolve conflicts in ownership.
 Since Hooper was not a resident it is not clear from the abstract whether he confirmed his title or made some accommodation with whoever was occupying the land in 1804.
 I did not find a deed of sale in Adams County records.

-Letter from Sarah Lulu (Chaney) Cockerham, a granddaughter of Jesse Hooper (presumably the same person): “My mother’s grandfather, Jesse Hooper, came to the United States from England.
+Letter from Sarah Lulu (Chaney) Cockerham, a granddaughter of Jesse Hooper (Junior?): “My mother’s grandfather, Jesse Hooper, came to the United States from England.
 He and his wife moved from the Territory of Mississippi [to Louisiana] in the month of May the year 1815.
 They reared several children.
 A daughter married William Parker and they lived in Greensburg, La.
 Another daughter married David Cooper, they lived near Clinton, La.
 Their son Elihu Hooper lived near Wilson, La….
 [Be it Known And Remembered: Bible Records Vol. IV, (Louisiana Genealogical and Historical Society, 1966), page 182.]